strapdata/elassandra/README.md

 ## Upgrade Instructions

+#### Elassandra 6.2.3.19+

+Elassandra 6.2.3.19 metadata version now relies on the Cassandra table **elastic_admin.metadata_log** (that was **elastic_admin.metadata** from 6.2.3.8 to 6.2.3.18) to keep the elasticsearch mapping update history and automatically recover from a possible PAXOS write timeout issue.

+When upgrading the first node of a cluster, Elassandra automatically copy the current **metadata.version** into the new **elastic_admin.metadata_log** table.
+To avoid Elasticsearch mapping inconsistency, you must avoid mapping update while the rolling upgrade is in progress.
+Once all nodes are upgraded, the **elastic_admin.metadata** is not more used and can be removed.
+Then, you can get the mapping update history from the new **elastic_admin.metadata_log** and know which node has updated the mapping, when and for which reason.

 #### Elassandra 6.2.3.8+

 Elassandra 6.2.3.8+ now fully manages the elasticsearch mapping in the CQL schema through the use of CQL schema extensions (see *system_schema.tables*, column *extensions*).
 These table extensions and the CQL schema updates resulting of elasticsearch index creation/modification are updated in batched atomic schema updates to ensure consistency when concurrent updates occurs.
 Moreover, these extensions are stored in binary and support partial updates to be more efficient.
 As the result, the elasticsearch mapping is not more stored in the *elastic_admin.metadata* table.